The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Saskatchewan Income Support (SIS)

 SIS was introduced on July 15, 2019.
 The SIS program supports people by meeting their basic needs as they work to become more self-sufficient to the best of their abilities.
-Basic benefits include the Adult Basic Benefit and Shelter Benefit; additional benefits may be available in some situations to address specific needs or situations.
+Basic benefits include the Adult Basic Benefit and Shelter Benefit; additional benefits may be available in some situations to address specific needs.
 SIS clients are nominated for Supplementary Health benefits administered by the Ministry of Health.

 Saskatchewan Assured Income for Disability (SAID)

-Eligibility for the SAID program is determined by verification of financial eligibility, medical confirmation of an enduring disability and assessment of the impact of disability.
+Eligibility for the SAID program is determined by verification of financial eligibility, medical confirmation of an enduring disability, and assessment of the impact of disability.

 How many people claim social assistance?